On 15 November 2011, the European Commission published its 2012 annual work programme.

 Equivalent to the Queen's Speech, it highlights EU policy and legislation which the European Commission intends to introduce or review.
 It also highlights issues to be brought forward in 2013 and 2014.
 It can be accessed here:

 EU laws are decided by national governments and the European Parliament.
-They are implemented by UK regulations unless they have ‘direct effect'.
-They have a significant impact on local authorities and the services they provide or procure, however, they do not have a direct input into negotiations.
+They have a significant impact on local authorities and the services they provide or procure.
 This is why the LGA lobbies EU decision makers such as MEPs and UK Government (in Whitehall and Brussels).